Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: African AmericansIndustry & Commerce.
 In addition, it is included in the African Methodist Episcopal (AME) Church series list.

 Location.
 27° 20.474′ N, 82° 32.551′ W. Marker is in Sarasota, Florida, in Sarasota County.
-Marker is at the intersection of Boulevard of the Arts and Central Avenue, on the right when traveling east on Boulevard of the Arts.
+It is at the intersection of Boulevard of the Arts and Central Avenue, on the right when traveling east on Boulevard of the Arts.
 Touch for map.
 Marker is in this post office area: Sarasota FL 34236, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rosemary Cemetery (approx. 0.2 miles away); a different marker also named Rosemary Cemetery (approx. 0.2 miles away); A Resting Place of Pioneer Families and Hidden Histories (approx. 0.2 miles away); Edwards Theatre 1926 (approx. 0.3 miles away); John D. MacDonald 1916-1986/John D. and the Friday Liars (approx. 0.3 miles away); Sarasota Garden Club (approx. 0.3 miles away); Seaboard Railway Depot (approx. 0.3 miles away); City of Sarasota (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: Rosemary Cemetery (approx. 0.2 miles away); a different marker also named Rosemary Cemetery (approx. 0.2 miles away); A Resting Place of Pioneer Families and Hidden Histories (approx. 0.2 miles away); Edwards Theatre 1926 (approx. 0.3 miles away); John D. MacDonald 1916-1986/John D. and the Friday Liars (approx. 0.3 miles away); Sarasota Garden Club (approx. 0.3 miles away); Seaboard Railway Depot (approx. 0.3 miles away); City of Sarasota (approx. 0.3 miles away).
 Touch for a list and map of all markers in Sarasota.

 First Black Community Marker (side 2) image.
 Click for full size.

-Photographed By Tim Fillmon, July 24, 2018
+Photographed by Tim Fillmon, July 24, 2018

 2. First Black Community Marker (side 2)